rcastley/rsvp/README.md

 4. Click "Save All Changes" to apply
 5. Restart the Streamlit app for changes to take effect

-**Note:** The Settings page automatically creates a timestamped backup before saving changes.
+**Note:** The Settings page automatically creates a timestamped backup of secrets.toml before saving changes.